Sarvesh2k/NES_Emulator/README.md

 This project was developed to obtain a deeper understanding of the underlying architecture behind the NES consoles, and hence was developed for the sole purpose of learning.

-Some points that I noted that needed improvement are as follows:
+Some points that I noted that needed improvement are listed below:
 - Gameplay optimization (testing brought about 50-60 FPS and 30-40 FPS in memory intensive games)
 - External controller support (only provided support for keyboard)
 - More Mapper support (would be a fun challenge!)